-Periodic cleanings and regular at-home checks can discover ear issues sooner, allowing for timelier treatment options.
+Periodic cleanings and regular at-home checks can discover ear issues like mites sooner, allowing for timelier treatment options.
 If you suspect your cat may have an ear problem, call your veterinarian as soon as possible.
-Prompt treatment offers a better prognosis, reduces the potential for developing chronic problems and hearing loss, and can alleviate discomfort your cat may be experiencing.
+Prompt treatment offers a better prognosis, reduces the potential for developing chronic problems and hearing loss, and can alleviate any discomfort your cat may be experiencing.

 In some cats, excess hair may need to be gently removed from inside the ear canal.
 This must be done carefully to avoid damaging the ear canal and to minimize discomfort to your pet.
 A professional groomer, veterinarian, or veterinary technician can help remove hair if needed as many cats need light sedation for this procedure.